Data protection policy HUSS VERLAG GmbH

 3.2.3 Online events

-On the software platform of Converve GmbH we offer digital event formats for our customers and interested parties, including live seminars, product presentations, panel discussions, and interviews.
-Event attendees and partners can interact with one another by networking within the event platform via tools such as messaging, appointment scheduling, and video chats.
+On the event platform https://conference-days.de, we offer digital event formats for our customers and interested parties, such as live seminars, product presentations, panel discussions and interviews.
+Visitors and partners can network with each other by interacting within the event platform using tools such as messaging.

 By entering your personal data and confirming your registration and login with a mouse click, you agree to the use of your data for the following purposes: